 Dedicated staff for student-athletes, international students, and graduate students

 ASAC counselors are master's level professionals with backgrounds in education and counseling.
-Writing Lab counselors are graduate students with experience in teaching and tutoring.
-They also receive ongoing training and supervision, with a focus on students for whom English is not their first language and students with disabilities that impact their writing.
+Peer tutors are students who have received an A or A- in the classes they tutor.
+Most of them are majors in the field.
+Writing counselors are graduate students with experience in teaching and tutoring.
+Both peer tutors and writing counselors also receive ongoing training and supervision, with a focus on students for whom English is not their first language and students with disabilities.

 Services for students with disabilities